 – 3/4 cup whole oats ground into a flour

-– 1 cup unbleached white flour (you could also use spelt but they will have a “earthier” taste)
+– 1 cup unbleached white flour (you could also use 1:1 gluten free flour)

 – 1/2 tsp. baking soda